 My first thoughts on what to say when someone dies were based on the biblical accuracy of things that are said after someone dies.
 Do people really believe what they say?
 If they do, where did they get those philosophies?
 I’m not suggesting there is a list of approved biblical phrases to use in this situation, only asking that we consider why folks craft and continue to perpetuate these flawed notions.
 I believe there is a danger turning faith into fairy tale for our own comfort.
 At the same time, it may help us to approach someone with biblical truths after we understand their line of thinking.

-What Not to Say When Someone Dies:
+What to Say When Someone Dies: 6 Things

 For the most part, I didn’t find words to be the most comforting offerings.
 Actions such as hugs, meals delivered, prayer together or a listening ear were helpful to me.

 “I’ll give you a call in a few days.”

 “Can I check on you later this week?”

 “I can only imagine what he is experiencing right now.”
 (This one came from a dear friend who absolutely knew of Dad’s relationship with Christ.
 It turned my focus from my loss to Dad’s gain.
 It might not be the same for everyone.)

 “I’ll be praying for you and your family.”